ansys/pyfluent/doc/source/api/core/solver/settings.rst

 The ``solver`` object contains attributes such as ``file``, ``setup``, ``solution`` and ``results``, which are also instances of settings objects.
-Note that the last three are top-level nodes in the outline tree view in Fluent graphical user interface (GUI) - much of this settings hierarchy has been designed in close alignment with that GUI hierarchy.
+Note that the last three are top-level nodes in the outline tree view in Fluent's graphical user interface (GUI) - much of this settings hierarchy has been designed in close alignment with that GUI hierarchy.

 Types of settings objects